AnonNeo77/realme-c55-root-guide/Docs/10-dynamic-partitions-and-super.md

 These exist only within the `super` physical partition and are managed by `dm-linear`:

+system
-system      system_ext
+system_ext
+vendor
+my_engineering

-vendor      vendor_dlkm
+vendor_dlkm
+product

-product     odm
+odm

 These are **not** visible as separate partitions to the bootloader.
 They are mapped into the device-mapper at runtime by the init process.